 - Pills are usually effective in treating most bacteria and protozoa, but take up to 30 minutes to work and often leave a foul taste

-- Sterilizer pens are a pricey option that work for some, although, personally, I wouldn’t recommend on account of their liability to technical/battery failure and need for monotonous stirring
+- Sterilizer pens are a pricey option that work for some but one that we wouldn’t recommend on account of their liability to technical/battery failure and need for monotonous stirring while gazing into water bottles instead of at the surrounding scenery

-- Filters come in various forms, shapes, and sizes, but can usually safely wipe out most water-borne nasties with the exception of certain viruses
+- Filters come in various forms, shapes, and sizes, but can usually safely wipe out most water-borne nasties with the exception of certain viruses.
+If you’re backpacking in a group and need to process lots of H2O, this piece of gear is a must.

 Water Bottle or Bladder?